imagej/imagej.github.io/pages/JRuby_Scripting.md

 ` image = get_image`

 The "run" method may also be particularly useful for calling existing ImageJ plugins and commands.
 The next section has an example of the use of this.
-It may be instructive to compare the ["Blobs Demo" macro](https://imagej.net/macros/ConvexHull.txt) from the ImageJ distribution with {% include github repo='fiji' path='plugins/Examples/Blobs\_Demo\_in\_Ruby.rb' label='a version ported to JRuby' %}.
+It may be instructive to compare the ["Blobs Demo" macro](https://imagej.net/macros/ConvexHull.txt) from the ImageJ distribution with {% include github repo='fiji ' path='plugins/Examples/Blobs\_Demo\_in\_Ruby.rb ' label='a version ported to JRuby ' %}.
 The use of the analagous function in JRuby is not always the same - for example, if you compare the invocation of getSelectionCoordinates, you'll find that whereas the ImageJ macro version passes in the output variables:

 ` getSelectionCoordinates(xCoordinates, yCoordinates);`